leenasohail/PhysiGym/man/physicell_install_apple.md

 ### &#x2728; Install PhysiCell:

-Copy the installation command, paste it into the Terminal (found at Applications / Utilities), and press the enter key.
+Copy the whole installation command, paste it into the Terminal (found at Applications / Utilities), and press the enter key.

 ```bash
 if [ -d ~/src/PhysiCell ]